 We are based at Dunfermline Sports and Soccer Centre, Pitreavie Playing Fields, Queensferry Road, Dunfermline, which offers changing and showering facilities along with a cafe where members can socialise after training.
 However, there are alternative meeting points for some of our sessions and members have the option of going there directly if this would be more convenient to them – details are notified in advance in the weekly bulletins and on our website and Facebook pages.

-At other times throughout the year, we offer sessions in cross country and off-road running, or hill training at various locations, as well as organising additional training runs, or recces of race routes, which are open to all members.
+At other times throughout the year, resources permitting, we aim to offer sessions in cross country and off-road running, or hill training at various locations, as well as organising additional training runs, or recces of race routes, which are open to all members.

 Our structured, progressive training sessions are designed to help improve the fitness and performance of our members, regardless of speed or ability.
 These sessions provide an opportunity to make new friends, explore new routes and exchange training ideas.
 Running in a group encourages you to get out and run and to work harder than you would on your own and you benefit from the advice and support of others.